 Is There Caffeine in Darjeeling Tea?

 Yes there is, just like a cup of coffee.
 There are roughly 50 milligrams of caffeine in darjeeling tea, although this amount may vary depending on the strength of the tea.14 However, remember that there are consequences linked to consuming excess amounts of caffeine (more on this to come later).

 Learn How to Brew and Serve Darjeeling Tea

 Harvesting of Darjeeling tea leaves runs from mid-March through November.
 Darjeeling leaves are freshly plucked, withered overnight, rolled, and fermented or oxidized before being fired.
 The tea bushes progress through four seasons called “flushes,” with each flush offering a distinct flavor: first flush, second flush (summer), monsoon flush and autumn flush.
-As such, Darjeeling tea is often sold not only by single estate, but also by flush.10 Darjeeling tea may also be classified according to the size of the leaves, namely:11

 • Whole Leaf Darjeeling Tea: Super Fine Tippy Golden Flowery Orange Pekoe (SFTGFOP) and Fine Tippy Golden Flowery Orange Pekoe (FTGFOP)

 • Broken Leaf: Fine Tippy Golden Broken Orange Pekoe (FTGBOP), Tippy Golden Broken Orange Pekoe (TGBOP), Flowery Broken Orange Pekoe (FBOP) and Broken Orange Pekoe (BOP)

 • Fannings: Golden Flowery Orange Fannings (GFOF) and Golden Orange Fannings (GOF)

 • Dust (D)